drush-ops/drush/README.txt

   unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
 More info about Drush on Windows available at http://drupal.org/node/594744.
+* Drush works with Drupal 5, Drupal 6 and Drupal 7.
+However, occasionally
+  recent changes to the most recent version of Drupal can introduce issues with drush.
+On Drupal 5, drush requires update_status v5.x-2.5 or later in order to use pm-updatecode.
+If you have an earlier version of update_status, upgrade it by hand before using any of drush's package manager commands.

 FAQ
 ---
   Q: What does "drush" stand for?